Close Menu

 It’s like creating a decoy for pests!
 This method allows the pests to focus on the trap crop, giving your squash a better chance to thrive.

-See also How to Grow Carrots to Harvest
+See also How to Grow the Biggest Carrots Ever!

 Bonus Tip: Don’t Hesitate to Prune